 Once you get underground and start to 'discover' items left behind

-by the old miners, what do you do with them ??
+by the old miners, what should you do with them ?
 Cavers have a saying

 'Take nothing but Photographs - Leave nothing but Footprints' but in a